bosshogg86/emaily/README.md

 ## Description

 Emaily is an email campaign service.
 A user may pay for credits to use Emaily.
-Once a user has purchased credits they may create and send an email campaign.
+Once a user has purchased credits they may create, send and manage an email campaign.

 ## Installation